 Vava Dual Dash Cam

-One of the best things about this car security camera is something called One-Touch Snapshot Remote.
-This is a button you can attach to your steering wheel so you can capture photos and videos hands-free.
-You don’t have to worry about figuring out the controls on the camera when you’re in a high-stress situation.
-You press the button once to take a picture and hold it down for a short video clip.
+One of the best things about Vava’s camera is something called the One-Touch Snapshot Remote.
+This is a button you attach to your steering wheel so you can easily capture photos and videos in high-stress situations.
+You press the button once to take a picture, and hold it down for a short video clip.

-Whether you’re wanting to set up a camera security system for your car to prevent car theft or cover yourself if you get into an accident, any of these dash cams would be great.
-Choose one of the mini cameras if you want a more discreet car security camera.
-If you want video coverage of more than just in front of your car, go with one of the dual dash camera options.
-Or, if your preferences fall somewhere in between wanting a small camera and a crisp recording quality, choose one of the front-only cameras.
+Whether you’re wanting to set up a security system to prevent theft or cover yourself if you get into an accident, any of these dash cams could be useful.
+Choose a mini camera if you want the most subtle approach.
+If you want video of multiple angles, go with one of the dual dash options.
+If your preferences fall somewhere in between wanting a small device and crisp recording, choose one of the front-only models.